Arts and Humanities Distinguished Professor

 A component of my work has involved developing computer software for music scholarship.
 I designed and programmed the original Humdrum Toolkit which is a software app explicitly for music research.
 (I am no longer involved in software development; the Humdrum Toolkit is now maintained by Dr. Craig Sapp and the Humdrum Users Group.)

 Over the years I have delivered over 400 lectures in 25 countries, including 28 keynote conference addresses.
 In 1999, I delivered the Ernest Bloch lectures (entitled Music and Mind: Foundations of Cognitive Musicology) at the University of California, Berkeley.
-In 2011 I delivered the Astor lectures at Oxford University, in 2012-13 I delivered the Donald Wort lectures at Cambridge University, and in 2016 I delivered a series of lecture at the Max Planck Institute for Empirical Aesthetics.
+In 2011 I delivered the Astor lectures at Oxford University, in 2012-13 I delivered the Donald Wort lectures at Cambridge University, and in 2016 I delivered a series of lectures at the Max Planck Institute for Empirical Aesthetics.

 Our lab's research publications page provides links to most of my 150-odd publications.
 According to Google Scholar, these works have been cited more than 5,000 times.
 In addition, over 40 instructional videos and some recorded conference presentations are available at my Vimeo site.

 Our lab emphasizes a collaborative multidisciplinary approach to research.
 Over the years I have had the pleasure of working with a wonderful roster of graduate students, post-doctoral fellows, and visiting scholars.
 We continue to maintain a talented, productive, and friendly community of music scholars -- dedicated to understanding the mysteries of music.